Vehicle Industry Registration Procedures Manual

 Exception: Fees for commercial vehicles are due upon date of entry, unless registered as an auto in the former state.

-The same (no ownership change)
+If the RO Is The same (no ownership change)

-Was not currently registered upon entry into California or no proof of current registration can be provided
+And the Nonresident Vehicle Was not currently registered upon entry into California or no proof of current registration can be provided

 Note: Must have proof of nonresident registration, nonresident title, or a letter from the motor vehicle division.

-Whichever of the following occurs later:
+Then Fees Become Due on Whichever of the following occurs later:

 • The date of entry.